Spatial Transcriptomics Technologies

 Bulk and single-cell sequencing

 To contrast, single-cell sequencing is a method for measuring gene expression on a per-cell basis.
-This method is ideal for studies of cellular heterogeneity where the differences between celltypes or cell states are the primary focus.
+This method is ideal for studies containing cellular heterogeneity where the differences between cell types or cell states are the primary focus.

 Figure 2: Comparison of bulk and single-cell RNA sequencing approaches, showcasing loss of cellular resolution in bulk due to averaging.